 Reg: I think in general you don’t really have to be a believer to enjoy or be drawn into what’s going on.
 I think Robert’s very careful about the way that faith is presented in the show so I think it will be fun to see what the audience thinks.
 It’ll be fun to see how much of the discussion is about Christianity and faith.
 Especially in a small Southern town.

-Because it’s a Robert Kirkman show, do you worry about you’re characters’ impending deaths?
+Because it’s a Robert Kirkman show, do you worry about your characters’ impending deaths?

 Wrenn: I think you could be worried about that on any show.